These FAQs contain information like: how to continue to work digitally and safely, varying your current funding obligations and volunteering issues.

 How can we continue to support our members?

 The important thing just now is to keep people safe.
-Guidance, including on social distancing, from the NHS can be found here and will update and change, as government and health advice changes.
+Read Guidance, including on social distancing, from the NHS. this will update and change, as government and health advice changes.

 There are other ways you can support your group members, or support your staff and volunteers remotely.
 If you haven’t yet given it a go, or want to improve your skills, the following links are for you.
 For those that are digitally enabled, WhatsApp, Facebook, Skype and Zoom can provide a way of still having that wider contact with friends and family as well as your clients and community.